steczigo/project_jpo_cinema_booking/README.md

 # project_jpo_cinema_booking
 Just a cinema ticket booking project for college Object Oriented Programming

-=== Remember to extract files from string.zip (which is part of BOOST library) to the directory where you put the whole project, otherwise it won't compile ===
+=== Remember to extract files from string.zip (which is part of BOOST library) to the directory where you put the whole project (../project_dir/string/...), otherwise it won't compile ===

 04.01.2019 final (?) version
 - no GUI ( :< no time )